Under those conditions, who is an ideal sponsor?

 A presentation team or a lobbyist can secure a sponsor—whether a leading corporation like P&G, a federal agency like the Department of Labor—or even the underperforming DOE (if restructured)

-Operational costs (tens of millions) and cloud costs (potentially in the billions) will be covered by the sponsor.
+Operational costs (tens of millions) and cloud costs (potentially in the billions) must be covered by the sponsor.

-However, to view an example of a simple fundraising campaign to hire a presentation team (a lobbyist or law firm), see the “$5 example” halfway down the Funding by the Public page.
+To view an example of a fundraising campaign designed to hire a professional presentation team, see the “$5 Example” halfway down the Funding by the Public page.

-The HSe4Metrics platform already has another form of pro bono support: a top-100 U.S. law firm (ranked in the mid-50s) is assisting HSe4Metrics with its conversion from its current SCC status (held since April 2000) to a 501(c)(3) private foundation.
+Pro bono works fine.
+The HSe4Metrics platform has secured an additional form of pro bono support: a top-100 U.S. law firm (ranked in the mid-50s) is assisting with the conversion of HSe4Metrics from its current SCC status (held since April 2000) to a 501(c)(3) private foundation.

-Until this conversion is complete, HSe4Metrics prefers to delay fundraising efforts intended to retain a lobbyist or presentation team.
+Until this conversion process is complete, HSe4Metrics intends to delay any fundraising efforts aimed at retaining a lobbyist or professional presentation team.

 Are YOU motivated to act?

-Maybe a politician YOU know can suggest a potential government or corporate sponsor
+- Maybe a public official you know can suggest a government or corporate sponsor

-Maybe YOU can make a cold call to a major company—for example, call General Motors and ask a decision-maker to review this explainer site
+- Maybe you can place a simple cold call to a major company — for example, contact General Motors and ask that a decision-maker review this explainer site

-Maybe YOU can personally make a cold call to a federal agency—such as the Department of Labor—and ask a decision-maker to review this site
+- Maybe you can personally call a federal agency — such as the U.S. Department of Labor — and request that a responsible official review the site